apollo

 Caution

-Combimeg CFC Free Inhaler 120 MDI should be used with caution in patients with liver diseases.
-Let your doctor know if you have any history of liver diseases or hepatic impairment.
+The use of Combimeg CFC Free Inhaler 120 MDI should be exercised with caution in patients with liver disease.
+Let your doctor know if you have any history of liver disease or hepatic impairment.
 Your doctor will weigh the benefits and potential risks before prescribing Combimeg CFC Free Inhaler 120 MDI.

 bannner image